-The strategy proposed for ML boundary delineation using WT loops is based in a multi-step iterative search for a better spatial lead for delineation improvement (with steeper slopes), particularized for each boundary.
-At each step (i), the vector $\mathbf{u}^{(i)}$ is determined separately for each beat and boundary, by adapting and updating the interval W, defined specifically for each wave and boundary, in a way to increase the SNR and ensure steep slopes in $w{d,m}^{(i)}[n]$ obtained by eq.
-(4).
-The goal is to construct a derived wavelet signal well suited for boundaries location, using the same detection criteria as in the SL delineator 1.
+The strategy proposed for ML boundary delineation using WT loops is based on a multistep iterative search for a better spatial lead for delineation improvement (with steeper slopes), particularized for each boundary.
+At each step (i), the vector $\mathbf{u}^{(i)}$ is determined separately for each beat and boundary, by adapting and updating the interval W, defined specifically for each wave and boundary, in a way to increase the SNR and ensure steep slopes in $w{d,m}^{(i)}[n]$ obtained by (4).
+The goal is to construct a derived wavelet signal well suited for boundaries location, using the same detection criteria as in the SL delineator.
+I